libp2p/hydra-booster/README.md

 > A DHT Indexer node & Peer Router

 A new type of DHT node designed to accelerate the Content Resolution & Content Providing on the IPFS Network.
-A (cute) Hydra with one belly full of records and many heads (PeerIds) to tell other nodes about them, charged with rocket boosters to transport other nodes to their destination faster.
+A (cute) Hydra with one belly full of records and many heads (Peer IDs) to tell other nodes about them, charged with rocket boosters to transport other nodes to their destination faster.

 [**Read the RFC**](https://docs.google.com/document/d/1yA2fY5c0WIv3LCtJCPVesHzvCWt14OPv7QlHdV3ghgU).
 Disclaimer: We are at Stage 1 of the RFC. [**Kanban**](https://app.zenhub.com/workspaces/hydra-booster-5e64ef0d1fa19e698b659cec/board?repos=245123455)